uktrade/iigb-beta-content/content/beta/industries/food-and-drink-manufacturing/overview/en_US.md

 The largest sector of imports, by both volume and value remains fresh/frozen whole chickens with a 50% value share and 53% by volume.

 The UK egg market was valued at 965 million GBP in 2016-7 and has grown for the preceding 7 years.
-More than half of eggs sold were "free range".
+More than half of eggs sold were 'free range'.

 #### Dairy products